seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 </details>

 <details>
-<summary><strong>Big Sur or Monterey</strong></summary>
+<summary><strong>Big Sur, Monterey, or Ventura</strong></summary>
 <br>

 The EFI folder is setup for both Monterey and BigSur.
+It should also work with [Ventura](https://github.com/seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/issues/17).
 I used `MinKernel` and `MaxKernel` values in the config.plist to load the proper kexts based on which OS you are installing.

-I tested it with Monterey, so let me know if you have issues with BigSur.
+I'm primarily using this EFI with Monterey 12.5 at the moment.
+Let me know if you have issues with BigSur.

 </details>